-After your baby is born, your uterus (womb) can contract to push out the afterbirth.
+After your baby is born, your uterus (womb) can contract to push out the placenta (afterbirth).

-When you start to feel pressure, your midwife will check to see if there are signs that the placenta has separated.
-You will be encouraged to get into an upright position if it is ready.
-Breastfeeding helps the placenta to separate.
+When you start to feel pressure, your midwife will check if there are signs that the placenta has separated.
+You can help the placenta to separate by starting to breastfeed.

+When the placenta has separated, your midwife will encourage you to get into an upright position.
 The placenta usually comes out with a few gentle pushes from you.
 The cord is then clamped and cut after the placenta has delivered.
-This might sooner if your baby is ill.
+This might be sooner if your baby is ill.

-During a water birth, you can deliver the placenta in or out of the pool depending on your situation.
+During a water birth, you can deliver the placenta in or outside the pool.
+It will depend on your situation.